csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 The goals if when the peer has the CAs to build the certificate chain it can signal to the peer to not send them and alleviate the data.

-It is beyong the scope of this document to define caching.
-Cases where alls CAs can be cached {{ICA-PRELOAD}}.
-Other caches we will need caching mechanism and cache hit and misses.
+It is beyond the scope of this document to define caching.
+Cases where all CAs can be cached like {{ICA-PRELOAD}}.
+Other usecase like will need caching and update  mechanism for cache hit and misses.
 Some are discussed in {{TLS-SUPPRESS}}.

 ## Client